cjwilwayco/Computer_vision_and_distracted_driving/README.md

-# Distracted Driving
+# Distracted Driving Detection

-## Using Data Science to predict Distracted Drivers
+## Using Convolutional Neural Networks (CNN) to classify distracted drivers

 ## Table of Contents